hernandezj1/wg-education-training/content/contribute/_index.md

 To propose a new lesson you need to submit a proposed topic for your lesson, a brief justification (150 words) and a short abstract describing the lesson (150 words).
 You can also indicate co-contributors (co-authors) or ask us to help you find someone to help you create this new lesson.
 To create the issue on our GitHub repository you will also need a GitHub account.

 [Propose a new Lesson](https://github.com/dh-tech/wg-education-training/issues/new?template=propose-a-new-lesson.md)

+Here you can find the [author guidelines](./author-guidelines/) for lesson contributions.

 ## Suggest a Change